-If you need to implement your applications with Oracle Real Applications Clusters databases, refer to Oracle Real Application Clusters Installation Guide for Linux and UNIX and platform-specific Oracle Clusterware Installation Guide.
+If you need to implement your applications with Oracle Real Applications Clusters databases, refer to and platform-specific Oracle Clusterware Installation Guide.

 How can I create Web applications that communicate with Oracle Database?

 Install Oracle Application Express and a web server: